 Carmichael’s group ran into Walter Fauntroy, then a Southern Christian Leadership Conference (SCLC) official, and Fauntroy reportedly said, “This is not the way to do it, Stokely.
 Let’s not get anyone hurt.
 Let’s cool it.”
 Carmichael responded, “All we’re asking them to do is close down the stores.”
 However, the situation had escalated into a full-fledged riot.

-The violence took over the U-street corridor for three days as an estimated 20,000 people were involved in the rioting; there were 12 riot-connected deaths and the city lay smoldering.
+The violence took over the U-street corridor, H-street corridor and other areas of the city for three days as an estimated 20,000 people were involved in the rioting; there were 12 riot-connected deaths and the city lay smoldering.
 But even as the fires and looting spread, a calming voice on the radio started to break through the noise.

 Petey Greene was the uncle of the African-American community in Washington, D.C.
 Born during the great depression; his young life was marked with drug addiction and imprisonment for robbery.
 But, while in prison at Lorton Reformatory, he developed a following from prisoners and guards alike for his wit and cutting language, which he honed on the prison’s public address system.